We are searching for

 Buying Car Insurance

-Car insurance companies will require you to provide your VIN to verify and identify your specific vehicle.
+Car insurance companies will require you to provide your VIN number to verify and identify your specific vehicle.
 You will also need this number to get a car insurance quote, so the insurer can get your car's exact specifications.

 How Do Car Insurance Companies Use A VIN Number?